reneradoi/kubernetes_operator_demo/README.md

 Demo setup to showcase Kubernetes operator based on Python Kopf Framework.
 The operator handles custom resources which are database table definitions and interacts with a locally deployed PostgreSQL database.

+Kopf is an open source project, originally being developed at Zalando, now taken care of by the community at https://github.com/nolar/kopf.
+Further information can be found here: https://kopf.readthedocs.io/en/stable/.

 ## Scope

 ```